SayaS3/FilmWave/README.md

 ## Planned Features

-- **Comments System:** administrators have the ability to manage comments and apply shadow bans.

 - **Movie Search:** A search feature to find specific movies.

 - **Error Reporting:** Users can report errors in movie descriptions.